 What could a gift in your will do for breast cancer research?

-A gift in your will could help make our vision a reality - that every woman who develops breast cancer will live, and live well.
+A gift in your will could help make our vision a reality - that every woman who develops breast cancer will live.
 With your help, we could pay for the long-term research that will lead to new treatments and radical change and progress like never before.
 The way breast cancer is treated could be changed.
 Treatments could become more precise, less disruptive and can be made available faster.

 Research is a long journey, and we need to have a steady stream of money over the decades so that when a discovery happens, not a moment is lost in taking advantage of it.
 After taking care of loved ones, some people leave £100, some leave £1,000, a few leave a house.
 Many leave 1% of anything left over after all their other gifts are made.
 Every gift makes a mark in the labs where our research happens.